This commission was SO MUCH FUN!

 The elbows were made up from halloween rubber witches fingers, bonded and finished in a similar fashion.

 Now, the lid was interesting, we discovered the perfect base, in the form of a chicken drinker…yes, you read the right, they are plastic contraptions used by farmers!

-Cut the tiny feet off the domes bit, and then cut to shape and boom! perfect helmet base!
+Cut the tiny feet off the domed bit, and then cut the front to shape and boom! perfect helmet base!

 The front face is a motorcycle visor with shaped aluminium bars to create the grill.

 The best bit of the entire commission?!
 Being Death’s handler at a comic con in Llandudno, Wales for the day!

 We went for a walk on the prom and caused our own bit of chaos and fun with the tourists and locals hahaha!

 You can see the rest of those images here, over on our facebook page.